melissa-pan/berkeley-aisys-prelim/systolic_architectures.md

 - **Performance-cost optimization**: Provided framework for balancing performance with implementation cost
 - **Foundation for modern accelerators**: Laid conceptual groundwork for specialized computing architectures

-The vision: "The challenge is to develop architectures that can deliver the computational power of many processors while maintaining cost-effectiveness and programming simplicity through regular, modular designs."

 ### How did this paper change the field after its release?
 - **AI hardware revolution**: Modern neural network accelerators (Google TPU, etc.) directly implement systolic principles
 - **GPU architecture influence**: Graphics processors adopted similar pipelined, parallel execution models